How to hire an apprentice

 - Identify someone within your organisation who will mentor your apprentice and meet with your training provider to discuss their progress and training plan.

-It is up to the training provider and employer to decide how the training is delivered.
-It may include regular day release, block release, on-sitetraing delivery and online learning.
+It is up to the training provider and employer to agree how the training is delivered.
+It may include day release, block release, on-site training delivery, online learning or a blended approach.

 Choosing a training provider